Pastifier/miniRT/README.md

       - **TODO**:
         - Add dynamic rotation to objects.
         - Add dynamic pattern-change to objects.
-        - Add dynamic axis-based scaling to objects
+        - Add dynamic axis-based scaling to objects.
+        - Add UI to make the program easier to navigate.

 ### 🎨 **Textures and Bump Mapping**
 - Bump mapping for intricate surface detail using normal maps.